yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 4/Level 4-8.md

 ### Not All Strong Hands Are Equal

 "Not all two pairs are created equal.
 You have two pair on Ace Seven Deuce, that's great.
-You're gonna win a big pot.
-Probably you have two pair on 10, 9, 8, 7.
+You're gonna win a big pot,Probably, and if you have two pair on 10, 9, 8, 7.
 That's not a very strong hand.
 You mostly hope it checks down.
 If you face a big bet, you just hope your opponent's bluffing.
 So it's a very, very different hand type and that's very important to realize."